 – Until then, keep it to yourself

 So there you have it.
-If you need to keep a secret (or find marital bliss) the Italian trick is simply to make sure you can't open your mouth.
+If you need to keep a secret (or find marital bliss) the trick may be simply not to open your mouth.

 Do you have an Italian word you’d like us to feature?
 If so, please email us with your suggestion.